Chicken or Egg – Who came first? Who chooses the Scrum Master for a Scrum Team (Define the MVP for the SM)?

 In a way, a Scrum Master closely resembles a personal gym trainer, where the trainer would not have any direct control over what you eat and how hard you work out.
 All they can do is inspire you through effective coaching, enablement and guidance, but the implementation of the same is in your hands.

 Who should be or become the Scrum Master for your new team?
 Is it your current project manager, Tech Lead, or the functional manager?
 I would have to argue against the current industry practices and say, anyone but one of these above-mentioned roles.
+You can easily consider someone having completed the Scrum Master Course Online from a reputed institution.

 During my past few interviews, I have discovered that potential candidates are highlighting achievements; such as managing and controlling more than 2-3 teams at the same time.
 This reminds me of something that happened a few months ago, wherein I was asked, how many teams should a Scrum Master handle?
 For 2 minutes it made me think, of my past experiences as Project leader / manager, where in one was managing (or should I say was accountable) for multiple projects and we did not do justice to the projects (any one of them).
 My response to the person was very diplomatic.
 I responded, “A good Scrum Master manages two teams whereas an Excellent Scrum Master manages one team”